a-renzini/popstock/docs/installation.rst

 .. note::
-  Please report broken versions and dependencies as soon as possible by opening an [issue](https://github.com/a-renzini/popstock/issues)!
+  Please report broken versions and dependencies as soon as possible by opening an `issue <https://github.com/a-renzini/popstock/issues>`_!